sombriks/enterprise-kotlin-handbook/docs/0015-databases.md

 [dbbrowser][0633] is a dedicated client for SQLite and it deserves a place here because SQLite is the one we pick to do fast, _expendable_ test databases.

-Sure, command line is cool but sometimes extra tools allows you to go early to home.
+Sure, command line is cool but sometimes visual tools allows you to go early to home.

 ## The SQL language

 Now let's talk about the way we interact with databases.

-The Structured Query Language is the standard way to retrieve, model, modify and evolve data stored into a RDBMS.
+The [Structured Query Language][0639] is the standard way to retrieve, model, modify and evolve data stored into a RDBMS.

-Since the language existed for years before the standardization appeared (and for decades before that started to be taken seriously), a few [SQL Dialects][0624] exists in different RDBMS.
+Since the language existed for years before the standardization appeared (and for decades before that standardization started to be taken seriously), a few [SQL Dialects][0624] exists in different RDBMS.
+We'll face them up ahead.

 It can be divided in several categories, but the principal ones are DDL and DML.